 NAFTA foes play with the numbers

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday November 2, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, November 2, 1993

 As President Clinton fights to win approval of the North American Free Trade Agreement, the most vocal and effective opposition comes from the president’s own party — led by House Majority Leader Richard Gephardt of Missouri and House Whip David Bonior of Michigan — and organized labor, which is pouring millions of dollars of union dues into the back pockets of Washington lawyers and Madison Avenue flacks to try to defeat NAFTA in Congress this month.